cdktf/cdktf-provider-googlebeta/docs/googleClouddeployDeployPolicy.go.md

 - *Type:* interface{}

-Optional.
 When suspended, the policy will not prevent actions from occurring, even if the action violates the policy.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.48.0/docs/resources/google_clouddeploy_deploy_policy#suspended GoogleClouddeployDeployPolicy#suspended}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.49.0/docs/resources/google_clouddeploy_deploy_policy#suspended GoogleClouddeployDeployPolicy#suspended}

 ---